Scientific: Cordia parvifolia

 USDA 9-11

-Landscape Use: Accent shrub, large bank cover, background, filler, usually best planted in groups in xeric or desert landscape themes.
+Landscape Use: Large accent shrub (only when in flower), background, screen, filler, large scale bank cover, usually best planted in groups in xeric or desert landscape themes.

-Form & Character: Semi-evergreen to deciduous shrub, open, sprawling to unruly, informal
+Form & Character: Rounded, open, free-spirited, sprawling to unruly, but innocent, slightly recessive, informal.

-Growth Habit: Moderate growth rate sprawling and cascading to 10' in height with equal to greater spread.
+Growth Habit: Semi-evergreen to evergreen, woody, broadleaf perennial shrub, moderate growth rate sprawling and cascading to 10 feet in height with equal to greater spread.

-Flowers & fruits: White flowers to 1" across with revolute margins, fruit inconspicuous.
+Flowers & Fruits: White flowers to 1-inch across with revolute margins, fruit inconspicuous.

-Seasonal color: Brilliant white flowers are produced mostly heavily in August and early September, usually at the end of the Arizona summer monsoon.
-Also flowers in spring.
+Seasonal Color: Brilliant white flowers are produced mostly heavily in August and early September, usually at the end of the Arizona summer monsoon.
+Also flowers during spring.
 Individaul flowers are short-lived, but contrast well against the open-canopied background of this shrub's foliage and stems.

 Temperature: Tolerant